Tearran/ITW_TCG/README.md

 ---

-## Into the Wild — Ability Style Guide
+## Into the Wild - effect Style Guide

 ### Purpose

-This document defines the writing style and formatting conventions used for card abilities.
+This document defines the writing style and formatting conventions used for card effects.

 Gameplay rules are defined in **core-game-engine.md**.

 Card structure is defined in **card-specification.md**.

-This guide ensures that all abilities are written consistently and interpreted the same way by players.
+This guide ensures that all effects are written consistently and interpreted the same way by players.

 ---

 ### Design Principles

-Abilities should be:
+effects should be:

 - Clear
 - Concise
 - Unambiguous
 - Self-contained

-Avoid unnecessary flavor text inside abilities.
+Avoid unnecessary flavor text inside effects.

 Flavor belongs in the card's facts, not its mechanics.